ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

   - The picture you had in your mind was of a really good friendship and a deep vulnerable connection.
 But now they say they have always hated you and everything you do.
 And they say 2 or three more mean things.
   - This can make you start questioning not just one moment but the entire last 10 years.
   - This will be too hard for you to think about so, your brain activates a defense mechanism and makes you not think about it.
-- The way to get over cognitive distortions is to synchronize the truths by creating a sort of sentence
+- The way to get over cognitive distortions is to synchronize the truths by creating a sort of sentence something that balances both sides and connects some way.

-  - TK
+> I and my friend had a good connect till now.
+But it seems they are not enjoying anymore and want space.
+They do say they didn't enjoy the connection till now but that is something I'll have to contemplate on.
+For now, I can let them be.

 ### 1.4 **Coping Mechanisms**